jrandetdev/42_cpp_setup/README.md

 │   ├── TO_REPLACE.hpp
 │   └── Makefile
 ├── ex01/
+│   ├── main.cpp
+│   ├── TO_REPLACE.hpp
+│   └── Makefile
 └── ex02/
+    ├── main.cpp
+    ├── TO_REPLACE.hpp
+    └── Makefile
+What gets created

+main.cpp: Basic C++ main function with proper includes TO_REPLACE.hpp: Class template with Orthodox Canonical Form
+Makefile: Pre-configured for 42 C++98 requirements with all necessary flags

 About
 A setup script to quickly generate 42 CPP module structures with proper boilerplate code.
-Resources

-Saves 15-20 minutes of setup per module
+Saves 15-20 minutes of manual setup per module.
-Always uses latest version from GitHub
-No local files needed